Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 -----------------------

 |SYSPRODUCTNAME| allows you to import artifacts in a tracker from a
 CSV file.
-See ? for more details about this feature.
+See `Tracker Artifact Import`_ for more details about this feature.

 Tracker Structure Export
 ------------------------